tcheukueppoo/maat/docs/gc.md

 After the sweep phase:

-* All objects referenced by this old object would be migrated to the old generation which means there is not way they can break the invariant unless they got references to objects in nursery-1 (case `#2` and `#3` explains that).
+* All objects referenced by this old object would be migrated to the old generation which means there is no way they can break the invariant unless they've got references to objects in nursery-1 (case `#2` and `#3` explained how this is tackled).

-* All `touched2` objects are dropped from the touched list since the nursery-2 objects they referenced are now old.
+* All `touched2` objects are dropped from the touched list since the nursery-2 objects they points to are now officially old.

 5. Case `#5`